BearLovesBadminton/Homepage/README.md

 Welcome to my Homepage!

-### Personal Info
+### Perosonal info and Research interest
-Currently I am the Associate Professor of the Department of Applied Statistics in the SSM at SUFE.
-My research interest includes high-dimensional data modelling, variable selection and screening, theory on statistical learning and networks, and some topics in graphical models and complex data modelling.
+Currently I am the Chaired Associate Professor of the Department of Applied Statistics in the School of Statistics and Management at SUFE.
+My research interest includes high-dimensional data modelling, complex data modeling and inference, variable selection and screening, theories on statistical learning and networks, and some topics in graphical models and complex data modelling.

 ### Education